pedroid999/pubsub-pretty-logger/README.md

    - Review terminal output for error messages
    - Verify your Google Cloud permissions
    - Ensure your Pub/Sub subscription exists and is accessible
-   - Make sure all dependencies are installed correctly
+   - Make sure all dependencies are installed correctly using `uv sync`

 ## 🐛 Debugging with VS Code